7.0 Review and Process

 Applicable if you have completed your education in the US within the previous three years.
 You must submit: A completed Registration and Practice Permit Application Form.
 Official transcripts confirming the date(s) on which you officially received your graduate degree(s) and undergraduate degree(s).
 Documents must be original and sent to ACSLPA directly from the university where you received your qualifications.
 Original electronic documents (e.g., transcripts and credential assessments) from post-secondary and recognized assessment agencies that can be accessed by secure login site will be accepted as original documents.
 If you haven’t yet received your graduate degree, your university must [...]

-New Graduates of a United States (US) ASHA Accredited Program2023-03-13T16:11:18-06:00
+New Graduates of a United States (US) ASHA Accredited Program2023-10-02T10:45:38-06:00

 Graduates of a Canadian Accredited Program (not registered with nor holding a practice permit from another SLP/Audiology regulatory body in Canada)

 Applicable if you have completed your education in Canada and you are not yet registered as an SLP or audiologist in another province.
-This includes: New SLP or audiology graduates who have not yet been employed, SLPs or audiologists who have been working but come from an unregulated Canadian jurisdiction (e.g., PEI or the territories), or Canadian graduates who have been working outside of Canada.
+This includes: New SLP or audiology graduates who have not yet been employed, SLPs or audiologists who have been working but come from an unregulated Canadian jurisdiction (e.g., the territories), or Canadian graduates who have been working outside of Canada.
 You must submit: A completed Registration and Practice Permit Application Form.
 Official transcripts confirming the date(s) on which you officially received your graduate degree(s).
-Documents must be original and sent to ACSLPA directly [...]
+Documents must be original and sent to ACSLPA directly from the [...]

-Graduates of a Canadian Accredited Program (not registered with nor holding a practice permit from another SLP/Audiology regulatory body in Canada)2023-03-13T16:11:02-06:00
+Graduates of a Canadian Accredited Program (not registered with nor holding a practice permit from another SLP/Audiology regulatory body in Canada)2023-12-06T10:05:34-07:00

 Referral to the Registration Committee

-The Registrar will refer your application to the Registration Committee if they decide that you need further assessment to determine if you meet the registration requirements.
+The Registrar may refer your application to the Registration Committee if they decide that you need further assessment to determine if you meet the registration requirements.
 Applications received from individuals who were trained outside of a Canadian or American accredited university program in SLP or Audiology are typically reviewed by the Registration Committee.
 ACSLPA’s Registration Committee meets six times per year, on the second Friday of January, March, May, July, September, and November (Please note: these dates are subject to change due to extenuating circumstances).
 We require all documentation a minimum of three weeks prior to a committee meeting in [...]

-Referral to the Registration Committee2023-03-14T09:54:05-06:00
+Referral to the Registration Committee2023-09-14T10:43:45-06:00

 General Information

-General Information2023-03-14T09:54:23-06:00
+General Information2023-09-14T10:37:40-06:00

 Time Required to Process Registration Applications

-Time Required to Process Registration Applications2023-03-14T09:54:41-06:00
+Time Required to Process Registration Applications2023-12-06T10:00:20-07:00

 Title